 Emulators are good if you’re a developer and can figure out what will make your PC run faster when the application cramps it up in a single month.
 For the rest of us, the emulator does absolutely nothing but give short term gratification by letting us run a game or two and then slowing the PC to a halt to the point where trying to launch a web browser becomes painful.

 Virtual Machines are a better choice than emulators because they have a lesser impact on your PCs ability to function.
 A hosted hypervisor like VMware Workstation is a good option to approach.
-Using a Virtual Machine and installing Mac OS on it should make your PC capable of sending and receiving messages through iMessage.
-We’ve compiled the method for you in a simple sequence.
-Make sure you follow it step by step.
+Using a Virtual Machine and installing Mac OS on it should make your windows computer capable of using the complete feature-set of iMessage.

 - You now need to install Mac OS on your Windows PC.
 Download Mac OS (there are several versions available across the internet; google to find one you like).